-- · For Windows users - Set your sound card output level to the minimum on the Windows mixer - · For Linux users - Set your PCM level to about 80% - Set your Transmit Level control for minimum output level. - Set the fldigi transmit attenuator to -3 dB (control to the left of the AFC button) - · Set the waterfall cursor to 1000 Hz - Enable the "Tune" mode in fldigi ... you do have CAT or PTT set up ...right? - · Make sure your transceiver's speech compression control is OFF - Slowly bring up the Mixer audio out until your rig's ALC just starts to function (a light blinking or a meter showing this condition). - · Reduce the Mixer audio output until the ALC is disabled. - You are now transmitting at maximum output power without distortion.
+- Set your sound card output level to the minimum on the Windows mixer - · For Linux users - Set your PCM level to about 80% - Set your Transmit Level control for minimum output level. - Set the fldigi transmit attenuator to -3 dB (control to the left of the AFC button) - · Set the waterfall cursor to 1000 Hz - Enable the "Tune" mode in fldigi ... you do have CAT or PTT set up ...right? - · Make sure your transceiver's speech compression control is OFF - Slowly bring up the Mixer audio out until your rig's ALC just starts to function (a light blinking or a meter showing this condition). - · Reduce the Mixer audio output until the ALC is disabled. - You are now transmitting at maximum output power without distortion. - You can use the fldigi transmit attenuator to make small adjustments in the output power to compensate for variations in the SSB transmit filter.